Are GLP-1s the Only Solution to Food Noise?

 Your relationship with your body

 It's easy to place too much emphasis on appearance in an image-obsessed culture.
 You don’t have to love every inch of yourself to feel more at peace.
 Working on body neutrality - simply respecting your body and meeting its needs - reduces internal conflict and makes food choices less fraught.
-It's easier said than done - but none of us are getting out of here looking perky if we have the privilege of old age.
+It's easier said than done - but none of us are getting out of here looking overly perky if we have the privilege of old age.
 We need to find value within.

 Reducing food noise isn’t about willpower - it’s about trust.
 When you’re not at war with food, your body, or your emotions, there’s a lot more quiet, and a lot more freedom.